Art Direction For Fashion (Online Short Course)

-The fashion industry needs compelling images to build brands, tell stories, make emotional connections, and most importantly, to sell.
+The fashion industry needs compelling images to build brands, tell stories, make emotional connections, and most importantly, to sell products across a multi-media platform.
 This course is a fast-paced and practical introduction to Art Direction for fashion, led by a leading creative art director.
 You will discover how to plan and execute your art direction project to the standards demanded by today's fashion industry.
-You will explore the history of fashion photography right up to the work of contemporary photographers, learning how their work impacts on fashion-focused image production today, and you will get an overview of the practical skills - interpreting briefs, casting models, finding locations, working with stylists and photographers - that you need to succeed.
+You will explore the history of fashion photography right up to the work of contemporary photographers, learning how their work impacts on fashion-focused image production today, and you will get an overview of the practical skills - interpreting briefs, casting models, finding locations, working with social media, stylists, photographers and film makers - that you need to succeed.

 You will develop your own project during the course, with practical and personal guidance and feedback at every step.
-Your final project will be reviewed by your tutor Schelay McCarter, and if you complete your work to set time-frames and standards, you will receive a valuable endorsement from your tutor on your professional profile on LinkedIn, as well as a Central Saint Martins certificate.
+Your final project will be reviewed by your tutor Schelay McCarter.

 - Visual Literacy - what is your USP as an individual image maker

 - The business of fashion - how it really works

 - Guidance of basic lay-out design for publication

 - The three stages of a fashion shoot plan